-Prior to all actions of suspension of employees by supervisors, consultation with the Personnel Committee or CDWApresbytery Ministry Coordinating Council or MDWA Personnel Team and /or consultation with the General Presbyter or his/her designee will precede the decision to suspend.
+Prior to all actions of suspension of employees by supervisors, consultation with the presbytery Ministry Coordinating Council or MDWA Personnel Team and /or consultation with the General Presbyter or his/her designee will precede the decision to suspend.

 XII.
 Retirement